GoFetchDeliveries/api/README.md

 ## Getting started

 Anyone with a GoFetch user account can access GoFetch API.
-Here is how to setup your API account on GoFetch staging environment.
-You will be able to submit delivery jobs and test your API integration.
+Here is how to setup your API account on GoFetch staging environment and submit delivery jobs to test your API integration.

 1. First, create a user account in the staging [web app](http://www.go-fetch.com.au/webappstaging) and add a card with a test number `4242 4242 4242 4242`.